-Welcome to Show Hope's third annual Hope for the Journey Conference.
-For 10-plus years now, through God's grace and favor, Show Hope has not waivered in our efforts to support and resource parents and caregivers meeting the needs of children impacted by adoption and/or foster care.
+Welcome to Show Hope's Hope for the Journey Conference.
+For nearly 15 years now, through our Pre+Post Adoption Support work, Show Hope has not waivered in our efforts to encourage and resource parents and caregivers meeting the needs of children impacted by adoption and/or foster care.
 And as a host church or organization of our Hope for the Journey Conference, you, too, are working to reduce barriers that stand between children and places of security, healing, and hope.
 Thank you for locking arms with us in this much-needed work.

-Like previous Hope for the Journey Conferences, this year, we will dive into the principles of Trust-Based Relational Intervention[®] (TBRI[®]) as we, at Show Hope, also connect this care model to the gospel of Jesus Christ that has guided our work for 20 years now.
+Like previous Hope for the Journey Conferences, this year, we will dive into the principles of Trust-Based Relational Intervention® (TBRI®) as we, at Show Hope, also connect this care model to the gospel of Jesus Christ.
 Through practical, accessible teaching and insight coupled with personal perspectives, we believe you will find the resources and hope you need to continue to journey well with families impacted by adoption and/or foster care.

 Whether you are an experienced host or this is your first Show Hope conference, we are honored you have chosen to bring Hope for the Journey to your community, and we want to do all we can to support you.
-This host guide provides general information and details about the event as well as answers logistical and technical questions you may have.
+This host guide provides general information and details about the event as well as logistical and technical questions you may have.
 On our robust Hope for the Journey Conference Resources page (showhope.org/hopeforthejourneyresources), you'll find resources designed to help you in leading discussions and encouraging participants in their unique needs.
-If you have a need not addressed in this guide, please reach out to us at hopeforthejourney@showhope.org or visit showhope.org/hopeforthejourneyresources.
+If you have a need not addressed in this guide, please reach out to us at hopeforthejourney@showhope.org.